jxcobaxery/PromptEngine/README.md

 - Template engine supporting plain, instruction, and chain-of-thought styles
 - GPT export that emits chat-style payloads with model metadata
 - Hash logging and memory vault for traceability
-- Modern black-and-white GUI with single or batch modes and export options
+- Modern black-and-white GUI with single or batch modes, model selection, and export options

 ## Installation
 ```bash